The government’s new Energy Price Guarantee will keep bills below the levels we were expecting – but how much could we

 It left many of us wondering how we’d pay – especially as prices were due to rise again in January 2023.
 Some were predicting average bills would soar to more than £5,000.

 But now the Energy Price Guarantee will cap the unit price of the energy we use at a lower level than we expected.

 The numbers have been crunched and an average bill will come in at around £2,500 a year.
-It’ll be frozen at this level until spring.
+It’ll be frozen at this level until the end of June 2023.

 It’s NOT a cap on bills!!!